Bob Rivers: WIYY "98 Rock"

 In the spring of 1988, at Baltimore radio station "98 Rock" WIYY-FM, as a lead morning show personality between 1987 and 1989, Bob Rivers gained national attention for an 11-day, on-the-air marathon during a Baltimore Orioles losing streak.
 He vowed to remain on the air until the Orioles won a game.
 He kept his vow and became a local celebrity among Orioles fans for his pledge.
-During the marathon, he only took naps during songs and started to develop health complications from the lack of sleep.
+During the marathon, he took naps only during songs and started to develop health complications from the lack of sleep.

 During his time at 98 Rock, he and WIYY radio collaborated with Sheffield Recording Studios to continue his campaign of Twisted Tunes.

 In just under two years after joining WIYY, Rivers increased the station's morning show's ratings by about 65 percent.

 A few weeks before Rivers was fired from WIYY, he met James (later "Spike") O'Neill, who was working at a used car dealership.
 O'Neill's father owned the dealership and advertised on the show, so Spike objected to Rivers's song "Hyundai, Hyundai (Can't Trust That Car)," a parody of Monday, Monday by The Mamas & the Papas.
 Rivers met Spike to test-drive a Hyundai, and Spike either "talked his way" into an unpaid internship on the show or, in his own words, "[Rivers] had taken them [WIYY] from worst to first and they offered him an insulting pay increase to renew.
 He went public with their insult and at that point they took him off the air for the rest of his term.
 He met me and invited me in as an intern.
 When he left, he thought enough of me to ask me to join him."